MetPX/sarracenia/doc/Admin.rst

 Content Scanning
 ~~~~~~~~~~~~~~~~

-In cases where security scanning of file being transferred is deemed necessary, one configures sarra with an on_part hook.
+In cases where security scanning of file being transferred is deemed necessary,
+one configures sarra with an *on_part* and/or *on_file* plugin.

 ..
 NOTE::
   FIXME: need an example of an on_part hook to call Amavis.
 Have it check which part of a file is in question,
   and only scan the initial part.
-  use on_part hook, check which part it is, if > 2 don't bother.
+  use on_part plugin, check which part it is, if > 2 don't bother.

 Hooks from Sundew